 Green Sky with Storm

 While there is plenty of evidence correlating the green sky to hail, there are also several instances of hail occurring without this effect happening.
 In fact, no formal link has ever been established between the green sky and the occurrence of hail.
 The best way to stay aware of severe weather is to use data as opposed to walking outside and trying to decide by visually observing storms.
-Using mobile apps, such as RadarScope and Weather Radio, are safer and more accurate.
-Given them a try today!
+Using a mobile app like RadarScope is safer and more accurate.
+Visit RadarScope.app to learn more!